sanlyylol/dotfiles/README.md

 This is my github repo for storing my dotfiles for all the config i do.
-This config is very related to:
+This config is very dependant on:
 - My downloaded packages
 - My operating system
 - My hardware